Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have come away with 12 wins in the 28 contests they have been listed as the underdogs in this season.

-- New York has entered 21 games this season as the underdog by +105 or more and is 10-11 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Yankees have a 48.8% chance of pulling out a win.
+- The implied moneyline probablility in this matchup gives the Yankees a 53.5% chance to win.

-- New York's games have gone over the total in 41 of its 93 chances.
+- New York has combined with opponents to hit the over on the total 41 times this season for a 41-48-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!